ayush572/operating-systems-and-shell-scripting/README.md

 **21/12/22**
 * Learn't about the various scheduling algorithms such as FCFS, Shortest Job first search (both preemptive and non-preemptive), Priority scheduling (preemptive and non-preemptive) and Round Robin Scheduling algorithm.

+**22/12/22**
+* Learn't about Multilevel queue scheduling and multilevel queue scheduling with feedback.
+Also started with the deadlock, why it can happen and methods for deadlock prevention.